mchenggit/kabanero-event/architecture/README.md

   - `deleted`: a run has been deleted.
   - `statusUpdate`: The status of a run has changed.
 - name: the name of the run, should be a Kubernetes resource name.
-  - For Tekton, it's the name of the run.
+  - For Tekton, it's the name of the pipeline run.
-- actionDetails: pipeline independent details related to an action
+- details: pipeline independent details related to an action
    - for action == `started`, what triggered the new run:
      - manual: manual trigger + who triggered it.
      - repository: details of change to the repository